Florence Shoemaker Thompson: Early life

-Time as Sheriff
+Time as sheriff

-Florence Thompson was sworn in the day after her husband's funeral.
-Through her time as sheriff she rarely wore a uniform, but would sometimes wear a badge on her dress.
-She generally did not perform arrests but would do so when no one was available.
+Florence Thompson was sworn in on the day after her husband's funeral.
+Throughout her time as sheriff she rarely wore a uniform, but would sometimes wear a badge on her dress.
+She generally did not perform arrests but would do so when no one else was available.
 In her first few years as sheriff she was diagnosed with Parkinson's disease.

-Public Execution of Rainey Bethea
+Public execution of Rainey Bethea

 On July 25, 1936, just over two months into Thompson's term, Rainey Bethea was sentenced to death by hanging for raping Lischia Edwards.
 Because of the way the law was written, Bethea had to be returned to Daviess County to have the execution carried out and because Thompson was the sheriff at the time, it was her duty to carry out the execution.
 She was quite conflicted with the ruling and its impact on her role as sheriff and as a woman.
 She wanted to carry out her duties, but being a devout Christian was concerned about her standing with the church should she follow through with the hanging.
 Her friend and confidant, Father Albert J. Thompson, priest at an Owensboro church, assured her she could perform all of her duties, including the execution and remain in good standing with the church.

 As news of the hanging got around, she was bombarded with reporters.
 They expected her to effect the actual execution, which would make her the first American woman to kill a man by court order.
 The journalists nicknamed Thompson as "The Hangwoman".
 She received many letters, some encouraging her to do the execution herself while others expressed distress at the thought of her carrying out the task.
 The secretary of the Louisville National Association for the Advancement of Colored People, Bessie Etherly, wrote to the current Governor, Happy Chandler, concerned about the way the execution would take place.
 Governor Chandler wrote to Thompson requesting that she not make it a spectacle.
 He also included Etherly's letter with his.
 Thompson also received letters from people offering to carry out the execution for her.
 Thompson decided not to perform the execution herself.
 Thompson had asked each of her deputies if they would carry out the execution before offering the job to Arthur L. Hash, a former Louisville police officer and World War I veteran.